polkadot-developers/substrate-developer-hub.github.io/docs/development/contracts/ink.md

 ### What is the difference between memory and storage?

-In ink!, `memory` refers to computer memory, while `storage` refers to the on-chain storage used by a contract instance.
+In ink!, `memory` refers to computer memory, while `storage` refers to the on-chain storage used by a contract instance. `memory` is temporary and only lasts until the contract execution is done, while `storage` is persistent and lasts over many contract executions.
 The contract `storage` is built on top of the runtime storage, and access is considered to be slow.

 #### Example